AleOnori98/MicroGridsPy_Doc/docs/source/formulation.rst

 Other constraints are enforced in order to model a more realistic BESS operation.
-The SOC must operate between the defined range of the battery parameters.
-As the maximum is achieved at full battery capacity while the lower threshold is reached when discharging the percentage of the battery defined in the beginning as DOD.
+The SOC must be in the operational range of the battery, having a maximum when the battery is fully charged and a minimum when the battery discharges its share of usable capacity (DOD).
+Therefore, the SOC can vary between 100% and (1-DOD)%.

+share of the battery capacity that can be used
 .. raw:: html

     <style>